cloudfoundry/cf-acceptance-tests/README.md

 * `include_backend_compatibility`: Flag to include whether we check DEA/Diego interoperability.
 * `include_container_networking`: Flag to include tests related to container networking.
   `include_security_groups` must also be set for tests to run.
-  The [network-policy plugin][networking-releases] is required to run these tests.
-  See setup section for instructions.
 * `include_credhub`: Flag to include tests for CredHub-delivered Secure Service Credentials.
 [CredHub configuration][credhub-secure-service-credentials] is required to run these tests.
 * `include_capi_experimental`: Flag to run experimental tests for the CAPI release.
 Not stable!
 * `include_capi_no_bridge`: Flag to run tests that require CAPI's (currently optional) bridge consumption features.